Preventing Exposure to Secondhand Smoke in Housing

 There is a 4th group of apartment complexes that is not ranked as they allow smoking inside the apartment unit (although not in public common areas – this is against Washington State Law).

 How does your apartment rank?
-Click on the city your apartment is located in to find it.
 Can’t find your apartment?
-Likely your apartment did not take part in the Snohomish Health District’s survey – please contact the Snohomish Health District to add your complex.
+Likely your apartment did not take part in the Snohomish Health District’s survey - please email email@example.com to add your complex.

 It is up to the managers of the apartment complex to enforce the smoking policy.